IDinsight/ask-a-question/docs/develop/validation.md

 ## Retrieval (`/embeddings-search`) validation

-We evaluate the "performance" of retrieval by computing "Top K Accuracy", which we define as proportion of times the best matching answer was present in top K retrieved content.
+We evaluate the "performance" of retrieval by computing "Top K Accuracy", which is defined as proportion of times the best matching answer was present in top K retrieved contents.

 ### Preparing the data
 The test assumes the validation data contains a single label representing the best